cgrudz/DataAssimilationBenchmarks.jl/docs/src/home/Introduction.md

 The purpose of this package is to provide a research framework for the theoretical development and empirical validation of novel data assimilation techniques.
-While analytical proofs can be derived for classical methods such as the Kalman filter in linear-Gaussian dynamics, most currently developed DA techniques are designed for estimation in nonlinear, non-Gaussian models where no analytical solution typically exists.
+While analytical proofs can be derived for classical methods, such as the Kalman filter in linear-Gaussian dynamics, most currently developed DA techniques are designed for estimation in nonlinear, non-Gaussian models where no analytical solution typically exists.
 Rigorous validation of novel data assimilation